uiceds/cee-492-project-2025-gasc/cee492_report copy_Submission 3 (14NOV2025).typ

 Additionally, The USGS provides expected flood event water levels by severity: https://streamstats.usgs.gov/ss/

+== Equations

+Athough there are five types of scour, we will focus on the two main causes, which are described by empirical equations accordingly:
+1. Contraction Scour -
+  1. Laursen Live Bed or Clear Water Scour Equation
+$ V_c = K_u y_1^(1/6) D_50^(1/2) $
+2. Local Scour
+  1. Pier Scour - The Colorado State University (CSU) Equation
+  $ y_s = 2.0 K_1 K_2 K_3 K_4 a^0.65 y_1^0.35 "Fr"^0.43 $
+  2. Abutment Scour - The Frolich Equation
+  $ y_s = 2.27 K_1 K_2 (L')^0.43 y_a^0.57 "Fr"^0.61 + y_a $

+To effectively apply the equations, we'll need to make informed assumptions.
+Since this is a Department of Transportation (DOT) project, our team plans to reference various publicly available DOT sources to make these assumptions.
+We'll then calculate or estimate variables related to flow velocity, streambed/channel geometry, and pier geometry using the gathered data.

 #figure(
   image("figures/Scour2.png", width: 100%),
   caption: [Temporary fix at severe scour location.
 (Courtesy: Oregon Department of Transportation.)],